U.S. Copyright Office, Library of Congress.

 The Office is interested in discussing specific details of an appropriate extended collective licensing system in the United States for mass digitization purposes.
 How might an extended collective licensing regime be structured in the United States?
 Could an extended collective licensing system be compatible with U.S. copyright laws, legal norms, and industry practices?
 How much direct oversight should the Office or any other governmental entity have over the establishment, authorization, and/or operation of collective management organizations?
 Are any existing collective management organizations in the United States capable of administering an extended collective licensing regime for mass digitization?
 If new collective management organizations are created, should they be structured as government entities, nonprofit entities licensed and/or funded by the government, or commercial entities licensed and/or funded privately or by the government?

 Additionally, the Office recognizes that the opt-out and orphan works issues inherent in mass digitization projects are ripe for further discussion.
 For example, should rights holders be permitted to opt out of any extended collective licensing system at any time?
 How would rights holders' ability to opt out affect licensees who may have made significant investments in the use of licensed works?
 How should orphan works “incidentally” included in a mass digitization project be handled?
 Should the collective management organization be responsible for attempting to locate all rights holders and, if so, should a “reasonably diligent search” standard be applied to the organization?
 How should license fees be calculated and how should remuneration of authors and authors' groups be handled?
-What types of entities should be able to utilize an extended collective licensing system for mass digitization?
+What Start Printed Page 7711types of entities should be able to utilize an extended collective licensing system for mass digitization?

 Dated: February 5, 2014.

 Associate Register of Copyrights and Director of Policy and International Affairs.

 BILLING CODE 1410-30-P